zenecture/neuroflow/README.md

 File.write(net, file)
 ```

 Here, `File.read` will yield an implicit `WeightProvider` from file to construct a net.
-A net is always constructed like this.
-Instead of initializing it with random weights,
-we just load them from file (or json).
-Afterwards it will be saved to the same file with `File.write`.
+Afterwards, the weights will be saved to the same file with `File.write`.
-If the desired target is a database, simply use `Json.write` instead and save it on string-level.
+If the desired target is a database, simply use `Json.write` instead and save it as a raw JSON string.
 However, all important types extend `Serializable`, so feel free to work with the bytes on your own.